-The Board has two primary functions that will represent the focus of the Board's work over the next three years, namely the administration of new investments and the management of its investment portfolio, in consideration of the Provincial Government's strategic directions in the areas of business development and investment, as well as the mandate and financial resources of the corporation.
+The Board has two primary functions that represent the focus of the Board's work, namely the administration of new investments and the management of its investment portfolio, in consideration of its mandate and financial resources.

-The Board intends to report on these objectives, measures and indicators through the Board's annual reports, for each fiscal year of BIC's three-year activity plan (2014-15, 2015-16 and 2016-17).
+The Board reports on these objectives and indicators through the Board's annual reports, for each fiscal year of BIC's three-year activity plan (2014-15, 2015-16 and 2016-17).